Breadcrumb

 a. but is required to be handled by another office or through a dedicated grievance/complaint procedure, the LDO will re-direct the reporter or directly refer the matter (or, if multiple issues are raised, certain allegation(s)), as appropriate.
 For example, allegations of research misconduct (i.e., fabrication, plagiarism, or falsification are addressed under the UCR Policies and Procedures for Responding to Allegations of Research Misconduct, Policy 529-900).

 b. for which a full investigation does not appear necessary[9] or feasible[10], the LDO may refer the matter to management or take other steps to address any internal control weaknesses or other issues presented by the report.
-If information-gathering is needed to inform management response, the LDO may conduct or oversee additional assessment or inquiry as provided in Section IV(C)(3), below.
+If information-gathering is needed to inform management response, the LDO may conduct or oversee additional assessment or inquiry.

 c. for which a fact-finding investigation appears necessary to inform campus response, the LDO will consult with the Investigations Group or appropriate members thereof to determine the most appropriate investigative body or process.
 This may result in referral to an established grievance or complaint process, or an investigation may be initiated.
 (See Section IV(F) regarding the investigation process.)
 The UC Whistleblower Policy provides that investigations should be launched only after preliminary assessment establishes that the report is accompanied by information specific enough to be investigated, or directly points to corroborating testamentary or documentary evidence that can be pursued.